Test-HHQC/SDP2/SDP summary.md

 ## Problem definition
 The goal is to maximize the object function $$Tr(CX)$$ under the constraint $Tr(A_j X)\le b_j$ for all $j \in [m]$ with semidefinite $X$.

-The improvment for the QM approach to the Arora-Kale framework is the [Gibbs sampling](#improvement).
+There are several frameworks to solve SDP.
+One of it is the [AK framework](#AKframe).

 ## <a id="AKframe" />The Arora-Kale framework